sporksmith/walking-onions-wip/specs/AB-cddl-defs.md

-# Appendix: More cddl definions
+## Appendix B: More cddl definions

     ; These definitions are used throughout the rest of the ; proposal